-- ReAct prompting is an approach for enhancing the decision making of LLMs, for example, choosing which tools to use for a given situation. - This utilizes a format that is simple to parse: - Question: The input to the model. - Thought: A place for the model to state intentions, which tends to increase performance. - Action: The tool (if any) does the model wants to use. - Action Input: The input to the tool. - Observation: The output of the tool. - The final answer is given in the format: - Thought: "I believe I have the final answer." - Final Answer: The answer the model gives to the user.
+- A style of prompting that can be used to let an LLM interact with external tools. - This utilizes a format that is simple to parse: - Question: The input to the model. - Thought: A place for the model to state intentions, which tends to increase performance. - Action: The tool (if any) does the model wants to use. - Action Input: The input to the tool. - Observation: The output of the tool. - The final answer is given in the format: - Thought: "I believe I have the final answer." - Final Answer: The answer the model gives to the user.